allanlucio/peoplecounter/README.md

 ## Motivation

-People counter project is a simple flutter mobile application that i had use to learn and improve flutter knowledge
+People counter project is a simple flutter mobile application that i use to learn and improve flutter knowledge